andrewmundy/HipDrip/readme.md

   <img  src= "./Alternate_Icons/gifs/characters.gif" width="450">

-## ✨ How to Get Started ✨
+# How to Get Started
 - Download the latest release from this projects <a href="https://github.com/andrewmundy/hipdrip/releases">Releases</a> page
 - download, unzip, and drag HipDrips.app to your Applications folder
 - update your security settings to open a this Application being that this was "Downloaded from the web"
 - Get Drippin! 🎨

-## Bonus
+# ✨Bonus Alternative Icons!✨ 😱👩‍🎨🍾

-Included in this repo is a collection of alternate icons.
-Honestly, I've spent more time brainstorming the branding than actually building this app.
-SO go ahead and toss em in.
+I take my icons seriously.
+I keep only a few applications in my dock so I prefer to maintain optimal bottom screen fung shui.
+Because of this I am providing a few variations just incase you have similar preferences.
+Honestly, I've spent more time brainstorming the imagery than actually building this app.
+SO go ahead and toss em in!

+### How to Do
 1. click one of the images below
 2. `right-click` and `Copy Image`
 2. `right-click` HipDrips.app > Get Info > `click` on the icon image in the top left > `cmd + v` to paste